 - Reviews and approves/denies Application Fee Waiver requests.

-- Works with Director of Financial Aid in determining the offering of institutional financial aid.
+- Collaborates with Director of Financial Aid in determining the offering of institutional financial aid.

-- Coordinates graduate admissions decisions with graduate program faculty.
+- Works with Registrar/Director of Enrollment Technology on implementation and management of student information system and CRM tools Coordinates graduate admissions decisions with graduate program faculty.

 - Coordinates corporate programs’ admissions decisions with program director.